uvatoc/uvatoc.github.io/src/content/post/openhelp.md

 just jump into these rooms.

-You may be wondering what the point of faculty office hours is with all the access you have to TAs with the scheduled office hours and cohorot sessions.
-This video might help:
+You may be wondering what the point of faculty office hours is with how wonderful the TAs are, and all the opportunities you have with the cohort sessions and TA office hours.
+If you are feeling reluctant to come to faculty office hours, this video might help:

 <center>
 <iframe src="https://player.vimeo.com/video/145546541" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>